 Wardrobe Choices

 I suggest you approach that choice from a highly personal standpoint.
 What makes you feel confident?
 What makes you feel comfortable?
-What do you love not on the rack but actually wearing?
 And whenever possible, play it safe and bring options as we can make some decisions together on set.

 Do Some Research

 Look around in magazines, on social media, and other sources for examples of what you’d like to accomplish.
-Look at backgrounds, lightening, poses, clothing, accessories, angles, props, and so on.
+Look at backgrounds, lighting, poses, clothing, accessories, angles, props, and so on.

 Use your research as a tool for inspiration more so than emulation.
 You’ll gain confidence in knowing your likes and dislikes and testing them out to see if they work specifically for you.